-The information for Day 89 is used with the permission of CanFASD – I encourage you to visit their webpage to download a copy of the PDF Document which includes references for each of the components.
+The information for Day 89 is used with the permission of CanFASD – I encourage you to visit their webpage to download a copy of the PDF which includes references for each of the components.

 10 Fundamental components of FASD prevention from a women’s health determinants perspective